Kenichi Suzumura: Career

 In 2012, Suzumura won the Best Musical Performance as part of ST☆RISH at the 6th Seiyu Awards.
 In April of the same year, he left Arts Vision, to which he had belonged for many years, and on May 1 of the following month, he reported that he had launched Intention Inc. with Atsushi Kuwahara, his manager from Arts Vision.

 In 2016, he won the double award for Best Actor in Supporting Role and Personality Award at the 10th Seiyu Awards.
 In the same year, he won a special award at the sixth Music Jacket Awards 2016 (for his album Tsuki to Taiyou no Uta).

 A national survey on the popularity of voice actors conducted in March 2010 revealed Suzumura and Mamoru Miyano as the most famous voice actors.
 In the following year, 2011, TBS Rank Ōkoku listed Suzumura as 3rd of the five most popular voice actors.

 Suzumura's favorite motto is, "Life is what you make of it."

 On December 27, 2021, Suzumura and Sakamoto announced that they were expecting their first child.
 On April 21, 2022, the couple announced the birth of their first child.

+On May 16, 2024, it was announced that Suzumura would be taking a break due to his poor health, and that his agency would announce his return at a later date.
+On July 31, 2024, it was announced that he planned to gradually return to his career while taking his health into consideration.